OnsenUI/awesome-onsenui/README.md

 Are you planning to write an article, create a package, or even write the app using Onsen UI?

-If you would like us to promote your awesome Onsen UI content, [open an issue ticket](https://github.com/OnsenUI/awesome-onsenui/issues) with a URL and short description of your content.
+If you would like us to add your awesome Onsen UI content, [open an issue ticket](https://github.com/OnsenUI/awesome-onsenui/issues) with a URL and short description of your content.
 Pull request are also welcome!

 ## Table of Contents